As an Amazon Associate, I earn from qualifying purchases.

 This buildup reduces the blood supply to specific portions of the heart.

 This damage is known as myocardial infarction.
 Inlay terms, this event is called a heart attack.
-The health action guide formula on muscular endurance fitness explains how to recognize the signs of a heart attack and what to do next.
+The health action guide formula on muscular endurance fitness plan explains how to recognize the signs of a heart attack and what to do next.

 Cholesterol and Lipoproteins

 For many years, scientists have known that atherosclerosis is a complicated disease that has many causes.

 Initially, most people can help lower their serum cholesterol levels by adopting three dietary changes: lowering the intake of saturated fats, lowering caloric intake to a level that does not exceed body requirements.

 Some will not respond at all to dietary changes and may need to take cholesterol-lowering medications and increase physical activity.